Showing posts with label Memoirs. Show all posts

 "Mr Stewart, I'm sure you can understand our position.
 Just imagine what passengers would think if during a flight they saw a Negro step out of the cockpit and walk down the aisle in a pilot's uniform."

 But the book is about Stewart's dreams, his striving, surviving, and triumphing in the face of incredible odds.
 From US segregation and bigoted people to German fighter pilots to closed-off jobs, Stewart kept working, going to night school for an engineering degree, and achieving success in major corporations in his undying efforts to carve a life for himself and his family.
-He was even presented, along with the other Tuskegee Airmen, with the Congressional Gold Medal, even shaking the congratulatory hand of Senator Robert Byrd, a former KKK member.
+He was even presented, along with the other Tuskegee Airmen, the Congressional Gold Medal, ironically shaking the congratulatory hand of Senator Robert Byrd, a former KKK member.

-It is a book full of history, both shameful and glorious, through the life of one man and his race.
-Terrifically written, with interesting stories and information about our country and its pilots on every page.
-The joy and skills involved in military flying, the danger of the missions, and the camaraderie of these Black pilots reveal what an vital role these men played during the War.
+It is a book full of history, both shameful and glorious, revealed through the life of one determined man and his race.
+Terrifically written, Soaring to Glory has interesting stories and information about our country and its pilots on every page.

 [If this book interests you, be sure to check out:]